AlexGalays/idonttrustlikethat/README.md

 # idonttrustlikethat

-Validation for TypeScript
+(Used to be named `validation.ts` but some people struggled to make this `.ts` node module work in TS and we needed a more serious name)

-This module helps validating incoming JSON, url params, localStorage values, server Environment objects, etc in a concise and type safe manner.
+This module helps validating incoming JSON, Form values, url params, localStorage values, server Environment objects, etc in a concise and type safe manner.
 The focus of the lib is on small size and an easy API to add new validations.

 - [How to](#how-to)